johnvenkiah/CI_PP4_John_Venkiah/README.md

 10. If desired, click on "Enable Automatic Deploys", which keeps the app up to date with your Github repository
 11. All done!

+### AWS S3

+The deployed version of this website has static(CSS and JavaScript) and media files hosted to it via a web based service called Amazon Web Services S3 Bucket.

+The steps to take are:

+1. Create an account at aws.amazon.com
+2. Navigate to the IAM application and create a user and group
+3. Set the AmazonS3FullAccess for the user and copy the AWS ACCESS and SECRET keys as config vars to your workspace and deployment environment
+4. Create a new Bucket within the S3 application with an appropriate name.
+5. Enable public access for your bucket so users can access and use the services on your website (upload, view, download, etc).
+More info can be read in the official documentation: https://aws.amazon.com/s3/

 ### Google API

 Here's how you can set up your own API: